-Follow their tips to gain a better understanding of the value of TDD, when you should use it (and when you shouldn't) and discover how to leverage TDD to aid your design and help you and your team create better, faster software.
+Follow their tips to gain a better understanding of the value of TDD, learn when you should use it (and when you shouldn't), and discover how to leverage TDD to aid your design and help you and your team create better, faster software.

 “So I think TDD aids design and is a part of that, also helps that knowing you’re not regressing way into the future.
 For me, the design of a software system becomes very different when you test drive its development versus when you just cobble things together without any tests.
 I find that the classes I create tend to be smaller, and more focused on doing one thing at a time and doing it really well.
 And by having tests, my future self can be confident that my former self got the test right.”

-“Being a front end developer, its hard to test drive the design process.
-On a normal code, when you’re writing the unit test, you can write the test as soon and you’ve decided on a name, the inputs, and the output.
+“Being a front-end developer, it’s hard to test drive the design process.
+On normal code, when you’re writing the unit test, you can write the test as soon as you’ve decided on a name, the inputs, and the output.
 On the front end, I don’t know if I need an anchor, a link, maybe I’m redirecting to a new page, or I’m staying on the same page and modifying something.
 So I need to try these out and think about what the user wants before I can write a test for it.
 It’s hard to test the user experience as the correct way to go about it.”

 “I think it comes down to things that slow feedback down.
-So, if it’s faster for you to do something and it’s always faster than it is for you to automate it than do it manually, just do it manually.”
+So, if it’s faster for you to do something and it’s always faster than it is for you to automate it if you do it manually, just do it manually.”

 “When I was first learning TDD, it took a long time for me to get to the point where I felt like TDD was helping with my design.
-I think in the beginning, for someone that’s new to TDD, don’t feel like if its not helping with the way you design things right away, don’t get caught up in that.
-Just doing the TDD cycle and getting used to that feedback loop, and eventually the design aspect comes a little bit later.
-So that would be one piece of advice I would give to someone first starting out; don’t think it’s going to miraculously think it’s going to help with better design right away.”
+I think in the beginning, for someone who’s new to TDD, don’t feel like if it’s not helping with the way you design things right away, don’t get caught up in that.
+Just do the TDD cycle and get used to that feedback loop, and eventually the design aspect comes a little bit later.
+So that would be one piece of advice I would give to someone first starting out: don’t think it’s going to miraculously think it’s going to help with better design right away.”

 “TDD is an excellent tool for improving design, as long as it’s used as a tool and not a panacea.
 TDD can help you see new ways to improve your design, but some of those aren’t obvious.
 You are a programmer and have to pay attention and be creative.
 It won’t just happen automatically.
 If TDD is pushing your code in a direction that makes the design worse, stop and think about what you can do differently.
 So pay attention.
 Think about design.
 And if TDD is pushing you in a direction that makes your code worse, stop.
 Take a walk.
 Talk to a colleague.
 And look for a better way.”